-- the potential for EYP-1901, as a twice-yearly sustained delivery intravitreal anti-VEGF treatment targeting wet age-related macular degeneration ("wet AMD"), with potential in diabetic retinopathy ("DR") and retinal vein occlusion ("RVO"); - our expectations regarding the timing and clinical development of our product candidates, including EYP-1901 and YUTIQ50; - the success of our U.S. direct commercialization of YUTIQ for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye including, among other things, patient and physician acceptance of YUTIQ and our ability to obtain adequate coverage and reimbursement for YUTIQ; - the success of our U.S. direct commercialization of DEXYCU for the treatment of postoperative ocular inflammation including, among other things, patient and physician acceptance of DEXYCU and our ability to obtain adequate coverage and reimbursement for DEXYCU; - the cost of commercialization activities for YUTIQ and DEXYCU, including product manufacturing, marketing, sales and distribution; - the scheduled March 31, 2022 expiration of pass-through coverage under which DEXYCU is reimbursed for Medicare Part B patients, if not otherwise extended: - whether and to what extent we internally fund, whether and when we initiate, and how we conduct other product development programs; - payments we receive under any new collaboration agreements; - whether and when we are able to enter into strategic arrangements for our products or product candidates and the nature of those arrangements; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; - changes in our operating plan, resulting in increases or decreases in our need for capital; - the forgiveness of the \$2.0 million PPP Loan by the U.S. Small Business Administration; - our views on the availability, timing and desirability of raising capital; and - the extent to which our business could be adversely impacted by the effects of the Pandemic or by other pandemics, epidemics or outbreaks. .
+- the potential for EYP-1901, as a twice-yearly sustained delivery intravitreal anti-VEGF treatment targeting wet age-related macular degeneration ("wet AMD"), with potential in diabetic retinopathy ("DR") and retinal vein occlusion ("RVO"); - our expectations regarding the timing and clinical development of our product candidates, including EYP-1901 and YUTIQ 50; - the success of our U.S. direct commercialization of YUTIQ for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye including, among other things, patient and physician acceptance of YUTIQ and our ability to obtain adequate coverage and reimbursement for YUTIQ; - the success of our U.S. direct commercialization of DEXYCU for the treatment of postoperative ocular inflammation including, among other things, patient and physician acceptance of DEXYCU and our ability to obtain adequate coverage and reimbursement for DEXYCU; - the cost of commercialization activities for YUTIQ and DEXYCU, including product manufacturing, marketing, sales and distribution; - the scheduled March 31, 2022 expiration of pass-through coverage under which DEXYCU is reimbursed for Medicare Part B patients, and our expectations regarding any potential extensions thereof; - whether and to what extent we internally fund, whether and when we initiate, and how we conduct other product development programs; - payments we receive under any new collaboration agreements;

+- whether and when we are able to enter into strategic arrangements for our products or product candidates and the nature of those arrangements; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; - changes in our operating plan, resulting in increases or decreases in our need for capital; - our views on the availability, timing and desirability of raising capital; and - the extent to which our business could be adversely impacted by the effects of the Pandemic or by other pandemics, epidemics or outbreaks.